As Simone Biles dominates, the U.S. gymnastics team begins to take shape behind her

 Surrounding Biles, and the massive spotlight that follows each of her routines and every breathtaking skill, are a few dozen gymnasts competing this week, hoping they can boost their chances of making the Olympic team.
 Lee and Jordan Chiles, in second and third, climbed ahead of their peers with strong all-around performances that keep them on track to earn a trip to Tokyo.

-The top eight gymnasts in the all-around after the competition concludes Sunday automatically qualify for the Olympic trials, which will be held in St. Louis later this month.
+The top eight gymnasts in the all-around after the competition concludes Sunday automatically qualify for the Olympic trials, which will be held in St. Louis this month.
 (The selection committee can add additional athletes to the field.)
 After that two-day competition, four gymnasts will be named to the U.S. team, and two more can travel to Tokyo as individuals.
 Those additional athletes can perform on each event and in the all-around, but their scores would not count in the team competition.

 Determining the serious Olympic contenders has been particularly difficult this year, given the lack of competition in 2020 amid the coronavirus pandemic.
 Some gymnasts expected to be in the mix for Tokyo also have had injuries, including Lee, who has dealt with ankle issues but competed all four events Friday for the first time since October 2019.

-Lee finished second to Biles at U.S. nationals in 2019 and earned two medals at the world championships later that year (silver on floor and bronze on bars).
-She excels on bars, and on Friday she performed a difficult routine to earn a personal-best 15.300, the best score of the evening.
+Lee finished second to Biles at U.S. nationals in 2019 and earned two individual medals at the world championships later that year (silver on floor and bronze on bars).
+She excels on bars, and on Friday she performed a difficult routine to earn a personal-best 15.300, the top score of the evening.

 “My bar routine was something that I’m super proud of and it just felt amazing, like so surreal,” Lee said. “...
 I feel like people kind of doubted that I would be able to make the bar routine.”